davidwych/davidwych.github.io/index.md

 # Hi

-I'm a post-doctoral researcher at Los Alamos National Lab.
+I'm a Scientific Software Developer at OpenEye Scientific Software | Cadence Molecular Sciences in Santa Fe, NM and a former post-doctoral research fellow at Los Alamos National Laboratory.
+I have a Ph.D. in Pharmcological Sciences from UC Irvine.

-I study protein crystallography, protein structure and disorder, and diffuse scattering using molecular dynamics and quantum mechanics simulations of protein crystals.
+I study macromolecular X-ray crystallography and cryo-electron microscopy, protein structure and disorder, and X-ray diffuse scattering using molecular dynamics and quantum mechanics simulations of proteins.

+I love proteins, a lot.

+For a three-part introduction to the mathematical theory of X-ray crystallography (written for an upper-level undergraduate audience), click over to the Blog.

+My CV is also up there (I try to keep it updated when I get the time, apologies if it's not).

 I also have a very handsome dog.